graphaware/neo4j-nlp-opennlp/README.md

 ---------------------

 ### Server Mode
-When using Neo4j in the standalone <a href="http://docs.neo4j.org/chunked/stable/server-installation.html" target="_blank">standalone server</a> mode, you will need the <a href="https://github.com/graphaware/neo4j-framework" target="_blank">GraphAware Neo4j Framework</a> and <a href="https://github.com/graphaware/neo4j-nlp" target="_blank">GraphAware NLP</a>.jar files (both of which you can download here) dropped into the plugins directory of your Neo4j installation.
+When using Neo4j in the <a href="http://docs.neo4j.org/chunked/stable/server-installation.html" target="_blank">standalone server</a> mode, you will need the <a href="https://github.com/graphaware/neo4j-framework" target="_blank">GraphAware Neo4j Framework</a> and <a href="https://github.com/graphaware/neo4j-nlp" target="_blank">GraphAware NLP</a> .jar files (both of which you can download here) dropped into the plugins directory of your Neo4j installation.
 Finally, the following needs to be appended to the `neo4j.conf` file in the `config/` directory:

 ```
   dbms.unmanaged_extension_classes=com.graphaware.server=/graphaware